The David Collection

+The David Collection (Davids Samling) is a museum of fine and applied art in Copenhagen, Denmark, built around the private collections of lawyer, businessman and art collector C. L. David.
+The building at Kronprinsessegade 30 which houses the museum used to be the private home of the founder and was originally bought in 1810 by his great-grandfather, C. N. David, but sold again in 1830.
+In 1917 it was re-acquired by C. L. David, who took up residence in it but also made his collection available to the public at the upper floors of the building.
+Admission is free.

 The museum is particularly noted for its collection of Islamic art from the 8th to the 19th century, which is one of the largest in Northern Europe.
 The museum also holds fine and applied art from Europe in the 18th century and the Danish Golden Age as well as a small collection of Danish early modern art.
 All the works of art in the collection of Danish early modern art were acquired by C. L. David himself.

-The museum is located in a neo-classical building in 30 Kronprinsessegade in central Copenhagen, overlooking Rosenborg Castle Garden.
 From 2006 to 2009 the collection was closed to the public while the premises underwent a major refurbishment and rearrangement.
 When it reopened on 15 May 2009, it was described as "the most exclusive museum in Denmark" in national Danish newspaper Politiken.

 History

-The museum is built around the private collection of C. L. David (1878–1960), a barrister of the Danish Supreme Court.
-The building in Kronprinsessegade which houses the museum used to be the private home of the founder and was originally bought in 1810 by his great-grandfather, C. N. David, but sold again in 1830.
-In 1917 it was re-acquired by C. L. David, who took up residence in it but also made his collection available to the public at the upper floors of the building.
+In 1917, David re-acquired the building that had once belonged to his grandfather.
+He took up residence in it but also made his collection available to the public on the upper floors of the building.

-On 12 December 1945, the collection, along with the building which houses it, became the independent institution, the C. L. David Foundation and Collection, and the museum opened in 1948.
+On 12 December 1945, the collection, along with the building which houses it, became the independent institution the C. L. David Foundation and Collection, and the museum opened in 1948.
 Over the years, the exhibition space was continuously expanded and rebuilt as the collections grew.
-In 1960, on the death of its founder, the Foundation became the sole heir to his fortune.
+In 1960, on the death of its founder, the foundation became the sole heir to his fortune.

 In 1986, the foundation acquired the adjacent property, 32 Kronprinsessegade, where the architect Vilhelm Wohlert, also known for the design of Louisiana Museum of Modern Art, designed a whole new gallery for the expanding collection of Islamic miniatures in 1990.

 Further rebuildings have gradually included more rooms and improved facilities.
 In 2006 the museum was temporarily closed to the public when it embarked on a major refurbishment and rearrangement of the collections.
 It reopened on 15 May 2009.